JoMaitreya/Automatic-Wheelchair-Obstacle-Avoidance/README.md

-# Wheelchair Object Detection
+# Automatic Wheelchair Obstacle Detection and Avoidance

 ## Overview

-This project uses OpenCV and a Raspberry Pi to control a wheelchair based on object detection.
+This project uses OpenCV and a Raspberry Pi 4 to control a wheelchair based on object detection.
 The system uses a camera to detect objects and make real-time decisions to move the wheelchair.
-The primary objective is to navigate the wheelchair around obstacles and perform actions based on the detected objects.
+The primary objective is to navigate the wheelchair around obstacles and perform actions based on the detected objects without the need for human intervention.

 ### Components